Asia-Pacific Center for Security Studies

 The Daniel K. Inouye Asia-Pacific Center for Security Studies (DKI APCSS) is a U.S. Department of Defense institute that officially opened Sept.
 4, 1995, in Honolulu, Hawaii.
 The Center addresses regional and global security issues, inviting military and civilian representatives of the United States and Asia-Pacific nations to its comprehensive program of executive reeducation and workshops, both in Hawaii and throughout the Asia-Pacific region.

-The Center supports the U.S. Pacific Command by developing and sustaining relationships among security practitioners and national security establishments throughout the region.
-DKI APCSS’ mission is to build capacities and communities of interest by educating, connecting, and empowering security practitioners to advance Asia-Pacific security.
+The Center supports the Under Secretary of Defense for Policy and the U.S. Pacific Command by developing and sustaining relationships among security practitioners and national security establishments throughout the region.
+DKI APCSS’ mission is to build capacities and communities of interest by educating, connecting, and empowering security practitioners to advance Indo-Pacific security.
 It is one of the Department of Defense’s five regional security studies centers.

 The Center focuses on Executive Education via both resident and regional events.
 These academic events include resident courses and outreach events such as mini-courses, conferences and research projects.
-Senior military and government decision-makers in security-related positions from throughout the region participate in APCSS courses.
+Senior military and government decision-makers in security-related positions from throughout the region participate in DKI APCSS courses.
 The Daniel K. Inouye Asia-Pacific Center for Security Studies is located on Fort DeRussy, in Waikiki, Hawaii.